 If the couple is invested in a positive outcome this phase is filled with hope and optimism, as the way ahead becomes clear.
 It’s interesting to note that at this stage the couple discovers what binds them is much more than what divides them.
 The 10% or 20% problem area, which once was all they could see, is now put into perspective.
 So the adjustment required by both parties does not feel like scaling Everest.

-In addition to the individual strategies and self-care plans there will be some activities that are best undertaken together.
-These include: identifying things that can be done as a couple, making special arrangements for heartfelt communication, seeking out fun and laughter on a regular basis, making time to rediscover the other person and what makes them tick… this is something that can easily get lost in long-standing relationships.
+Those activities that are best undertaken together include: identifying things that can be done as a couple, making special arrangements for heartfelt communication, seeking out fun and laughter on a regular basis, making time to rediscover the other person and what makes them tick… this is something that can easily get lost in long-standing relationships.

 At Reach we have an extensive resource library filled with numerous antidotes.
 There is no definitive list of things that are required at this point – relationships by their very nature are idiosyncratic and so we have to come up with formulae that are specific to the needs of that couple.
 But experience has taught us that these prescriptions often write themselves, especially where there is the desire for resolution.

-It should be said for the sake of balance that after the first two phases, there will for some couples be the recognition that their antidote is actually to separate.
+It should be said for the sake of accuracy that after the first two phases, there will for some couples be the recognition that their antidote is actually to separate.
 They discover that they’ve reached an impasse that for them is insurmountable.
 At this point the purpose of therapy is to, where possible, create an amicable outcome, one where the individuals can walk away if not in a place of friendship, at least with some understanding and respect for one another.
-No therapy can promise this outcome, because it depends on the attitude and intentions of both parties, but it is certainly something that we seek to achieve.
+No therapy can promise this will be the case, because it depends on the attitude and intentions of both parties, but it is certainly something that we seek to achieve.

 4. Love contract